aj0strow/ruby-js/README.md

 - drop_while
 - each _(can't break to return nil)_
 - each_index

+Enumerable:
+- all
+- any
+- map & collect

 *new* in Array:
 - append (think of it as concat!)